i-witness/i-witness.github.io/README.md

 ## iWitness project

-An anti-racist, open-source project, developing countermeasures to police oppression.
+An anti-racist open-source project, developing countermeasures to police oppression.
 More coming soon.

 ### Theme